janicezhou828/Path-Planning-Project/README.md

 ## Result

-The car is able to achive the goal of not having accidents for 4.32 miles and did not break any traffic law.
+The car is able to achieve the goal of not having accidents for 4.32 miles and did not break any traffic law.

 ![Result](./Images/goal.png)